The Essence of Information

 How long will 3 workers take?
 Right!
 Around 20 minutes.
 We could write down a simple formula for this relationship:

 Well, that is not quite correct.
 We forgot to consider the overhead: When Mary tries to pick up a sock, Stephen might reach for the same.
 They both smile and one of them picks another sock.
 In computing, a worker might do the same.
 Well, not smiling but picking another task.
-When lots of workers a resource, these situations occur quite frequently.
+When lots of workers share resources, these situations occur quite frequently.
 And resolving the situation always takes a little extra time.
 So we are a bit away from our optimal sorting speed because of that.

 But it gets worse!
 Let's say you have 100 workers for 100 socks.
 In the beginning, every worker might take one sock and try to find a match for it.
 Here's the problem: As soon as they pick up one sock each, there are no socks left.
 All workers are in a waiting state.
 The sorting takes forever.
 That's a deadlock, and it's one of the most frightening scenarios of parallel computing.